We give you all the important GNOME 42 feature highlights and release information in this article. Read on.

 Content-based applications such as Files, Maps, Text Editor follow this preference when possible.

 Mutter now sends input events at the device rate to applications.
 This should significantly increase perceived responsiveness for games and artistic applications.
 You can read more here.

 New Screenshot UI of Shell

-The new screenshot UI of the GNOME Shell, which was part of Google Summer of Code 2021, bringing more features and making it a complete native screenshot and screencasting tool for GNOME.
+The new screenshot UI of the GNOME Shell, which was part of Google Summer of Code 2021, brought more features and made it a complete native screenshot and screencasting tool for GNOME.
 The work for making it a complete app may not finish by GNOME 42 release.
 But, the majority of the screenshot and screen record functionalities are already merged.

 Some of the features that are expected in release 42 and which I feel the important ones from the usability perspective.